wlcreate/cats-galore/README.md

 ### Deliverables
 * Display all the cats in the CatsContainer as a CatTile component
 * Each CatTile should display the cat's picture, name, number of likes, a "like" button, and a "learn more" button
-* Clicking on the "learn more" button for a cat will show a string that says something like, "Kenny's favorite toy is a baby dog and they are a 8-year old female cat."
-Clicking on it again will hide this information.
+* Clicking on the "learn more" button for a cat will disply more of the cat's information below the button.
+The information should be something like this: "Kenny's favorite toy is a baby dog and they are a 8-year old female cat."
+Clicking on the "learn more" button again will hide this information.
 * Add a new cat by filling out the form
 * On the home page, dynamically search for a cat by its name